Learn about changes to government programs and available supports as your business recovers from COVID-19.

 We are providing $8 million to support small businesses and charitable organizations who are struggling to pay their energy bills as a result of covid 19.

-Starting in January 2021, available credit amounts will increase and more businesses will be eligible to access funding.
-Customers may be eligible for up to $1500 in support towards their electricity and natural gas bills.
-Learn more about CEAP-SB.
+Starting in January 2021, available credit amounts increased and more businesses became eligible to access funding.
+Customers may be eligible for up to $1500 towards their electricity and natural gas bills.

 Contact your electricity and/or natural gas utility to apply.